 The Fujifilm X-Pro2 and the Olympus OM-D E-M10 Mark III are two digital cameras that were revealed to the public, respectively, in January 2016 and August 2017.
-Both the X-Pro2 and the E-M10 III are mirrorless interchangeable lens cameras that are based on an APS-C (X-Pro2) and a Four Thirds sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Olympus provides 15.9 MP.
+Both the X-Pro2 and the E-M10 III are mirrorless interchangeable lens cameras that are based on an APS-C (X-Pro2) and a Four Thirds (E-M10 III) sensor.
+The Fujifilm has a resolution of 24 megapixels, whereas the Olympus provides 15.9 MP.

-An illustration of the physical size and weight of the Fujifilm X-Pro2 and the Olympus E-M10 III is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Fujifilm X-Pro2 and the Olympus E-M10 III are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-Pro2 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 III is notably smaller (12 percent) than the Fujifilm X-Pro2.
 Moreover, the E-M10 III is markedly lighter (17 percent) than the X-Pro2.
 It is worth mentioning in this context that the X-Pro2 is splash and dust resistant, while the E-M10 III does not feature any corresponding weather-sealing.